upperlinecode/teacher-guide-ruby-basics/README.md

 Stretch challenges / lab time:
 * Include other age cutoffs for activities like driving, renting a car, or retiring.
-* Go back to the greeter and write code to see if Beyonce is lying about her age.
+* Go back to the greeter and add code to ask for the user's age.
+    * Write code to respond if Beyonce's age is incorrect.
 * Go back to the greeter and add to the user base by making sure it can greet Jackie Chan, Will Smith and a few other celebrities.
 Consider giving them unique passwords.
 * Invite them to go back and finish any of the earlier labs that were giving them trouble.